PaloAltoNetworks/pan-cortex-data-lake-python/README.rst

 Palo Alto Networks Cloud Python SDK
 ===================================

-Python idiomatic SDK for the Palo Alto Networks Application Framework.
+Python idiomatic SDK for the Palo Alto Networks Cortex™ platform.

-The Palo Alto Networks Cloud Python SDK (or `pancloud` for short) was created to assist developers with programmatically interacting with the Palo Alto Networks Application Framework.
+The Palo Alto Networks Cloud Python SDK (or `pancloud` for short) was created to assist developers with programmatically interacting with the Palo Alto Networks Cortex™ platform.

-The primary goal is to provide full, low-level API coverage for the following Application Framework services:
+The primary goal is to provide full, low-level API coverage for the following Cortex™ services:

     - Logging Service
     - Directory Sync Service